Sapphires are One of the “Big 3” Most Precious Colored Gemstones

 These three precious gemstones come in many qualities, sizes and designs, enough to fit anyone’s tastes and a range of budgets.

 30 Facts about Sapphires

 When you think of sapphires, you probably think of a rich blue colour, but sapphires actually come in almost every colour of the rainbow – including pink, peach, purple, yellow, orange, green, teal or colourless.
 Red sapphires are better known as rubies.
-Red sapphires are called rubies, depending on culture and continent there are differences between pink sapphire and ruby.
+Red sapphires are called rubies, but depending on culture and continent, there are differences between what is considered a pink sapphire or a ruby.

 Sapphires get their colours from trace elements in the mineral corundum.
 Classic blue sapphires contain iron and titanium, and trace elements of chromium can turn corundum pink, while more chromium turns it into a ruby.

 Sapphires are among the most durable naturally occurring elements in the world.
 Gemstones are rated on their ability to withstand scratching.
 Based on the Mohs Scale of Hardness sapphires score a 9 out of 10 only a diamond has more hardness but not such magnificent colours.

 Sapphires are a scarce natural resource.
 Sapphires are very transparent stones with good clarity and colour distribution for faceting jewels.
 In terms of comparison, quality sapphires of up to one carats are more common, but larger sapphires of up to three carats are possible to source but even more scarce.
 However, sapphires weighing over 5 carats are very scarce and those above ten carats in weight are undoubtedly exceptional jewels and considered absolute rarities.

 Sapphires melt under very intense heat of around 2050° Celsius (or 3722° Fahrenheit).
 In comparison, silver burns at 962.8°C and gold at 1064°C. High temperature heating of sapphires takes place around 1700 to 1900° Celsius.